dominikrivoir/dominikrivoir.github.io/index.md

 ## News

+- **[Dec 2024]** I have started a new position as Applied Scientist at Amazon in Berlin!
+- **[Oct 2024]** I have submitted my doctoral thesis at TU Dresden and NCT Dresden.
+Thank you to my supervisor Prof. Stefanie Speidel!
 - **[May 2024]** Our CVPR Workshop DCAMI was featured in [Computer Vision News](https://www.rsipvision.com/ComputerVisionNews-2024May/42/)!
 - **[Jan 2024]** I am co-organizing the 1st Workshop on [Data Curation & Augmentation in Medical Imaging](https://dca-in-mi.github.io/) @ CVPR 2024 in Seattle.
 - **[Oct 2023]** I finished [2nd place](https://twitter.com/TSO_Lab/status/1711095656134197576) in [EndoVis' PitVis challenge](https://opencas.dkfz.de/endovis/challenges/2023/) at MICCAI 2023.